 Superior Annuals & Tender perennials

 A selection of our uncommon annuals for baskets, windowboxes & trellis.
-In 3" deep rose-pots for $3.00 or multi-packs for $4.50 unless otherwise marked.
+In 3" deep rose-pots for $4-6.00 depending on variety.

 SCENTED GERANIUMS Quintessential cottage garden plants, perfect to scent the house and garden.
 Try a leaf of rose geranium in a jar of apple jelly, citronella in fingerbowls, and both are wonderful in potpourri.